Concord Area Transit: History

 CAPBMCI began CAT and still operates it as one of its programs and transportation systems.
 From CAT's inception, it included fixed-route service as well as weekday service for seniors and people with disabilities.
 The routes were from Concord Heights to Concord Hospital and from Penacook to the South End of Concord, along with service for people with disabilities and seniors.
 At this time, the first Orion buses were used on the routes.
 Trolley-shaped buses were rented and operated during the six-week holiday season for three years.
 These trolleys were supported by the Chamber of Commerce, Concord Hospital and Steeplegate Mall.
 CAMBMCI also assumed operation of senior service that had been operated by the YMCA.
 In 1991, the City of Concord began to provide CAPBMCI with ongoing funding to support public transportation beyond the three-year pilot.

 In 1999, the Americans with Disabilities Act (ADA) mandated specific regulations for bus service for people with disabilities.
 Since CAT already provided such service, it ensured that it conformed to the new ADA regulations.
 In 1999, CAT also operated the Penacook, Heights, Manchester Street and senior service routes.
 Manchester Street service was funded through a three-year Congestion Mitigation and Air Quality (CMAQ) grant.

 By 2005, CAT had started a Crosstown bus service between Airport Road and Concord Hospital.
 The Crosstown bus developed into the Industrial Park route that operates between Industrial Park Drive and the hospital today.

-CAT started year-round trolley service in 2008 when it received a three-year CMAQ grant.
-The matching funds for this grant were generously donated by Delta Dental.
+CAT started year-round trolley service in 2008 when it received a three-year CMAQ grant, with matching funds from Delta Dental, a dental insurance provider with its state headquarters in Concord.
+In 2024, a fourth route commenced service from Penacook village with stops in Boscawen, Franklin, and Northfield, until its terminus in downtown Laconia.
+The Concord-Laconia Connector is CAT's first intercity route.

-CAT currently provides fixed route transportation Monday-Friday from 6:00am to 6:30pm in Concord.
-CAT also provides demand-response transportation to seniors and people with disabilities.